deepaktyagi12/DLfor-image-classification/README.md

 	IV).
 To Evaluate the performance of trained  model on "Test dataset", run the following command:.
 								Run  "python main.py --opMode 'Test'".
-	IV).
+	 V).
 Output would be like this:.

               1. True Labels [1 0 1 0 0 0 1 0 0 0 1 1 1 0 0 0 1 1 1 1 0 0 1 0 1 0].

 	      2. Predicted Labels [1 0 1 0 0 0 1 0 0 0 1 1 1 0 0 0 1 1 1 1 0 0 1 0 1 0].

 	      3. Toatal Accuracy: 1.000000.
 	      4. Confusion matrix: [[14  0].
 	 		           [ 0 12]].